cruzviz/cruzviz-vim/README.md

 # cruzviz-vim

 I use MacVim for web development (HTML/CSS/JavaScript) and Python coding.
 This is the .vimrc file I use to make it pretty and more IDE-like.
-I use a graphical version of vim (MacVim) and a combination of vim shortcuts (`:w` to save, `:wq` to save and quit, etc.) and Mac standards (Command-x to cut, Command-v to paste, etc.).

 I'm really not a wizard with Vim and vi commands, I slowly learn new shortcuts here and there, and am nowhere near using them all.
 This README documents what I do know and try to use.
 I am sharing the vimrc and this README for two reasons: 1) in case it helps anybody else, especially beginners, and 2) for my future self, because I forget how to do anything in vim if I stop using it for a few months, and I will surely have to install it on a new machine someday, which I need to remember how to do.

 ## Getting started with Vim - the super basic basics
 Vim has 3 main "modes" - NORMAL, INSERT, and VISUAL.